icecave/parity/README.md

 comparison with other values.
 The following refinements of the comparable concept are supported by the comparison engine:

 * [Restricted Comparable](src/Icecave/Parity/RestrictedComparableInterface.php): A comparable that can be queried as to which values it may be compared to.
-* [Self Comparable](src/Icecave/Parity/SelfComparableInterface.php): A comparable that may only be compared to other objects of the same type.
+* [Self Comparable](src/Icecave/Parity/SelfComparableInterface.php): A comparable that may only be compared to other objects of exactly the same type.
+* [Sub Class Comparable](src/Icecave/Parity/SubClassComparableInterface.php): A comparable that may only be compared to other objects of the same (or a derived) type.
 * [Any Comparable](src/Icecave/Parity/AnyComparableInterface.php): A comparable that may be freely compared to values of any other type.

 ### Comparator